-This wild edible and medicinal plant has not been approved as a drug by the FDA and further study is needed to prove its healing power.
+This wild edible plant has not been approved as a drug by the FDA and further study is needed to prove its healing power.
 But, red clover has been used for hundreds of years basically around the globe and by Native Americans, to treat and prevent a whole host of common ailments and conditions.

 I am not a medical professional of any type.
 The information presented here is shared from my own experience for educational and research purposes only.
 Always talk to your doctor before embarking on a natural remedy routine.
 While red clover is likely safe for most folks to use, that does not mean it could not cause an allergic reaction, interact poorly with other medications or chronic conditions.

 - Teapot or coffee cup if using a microwave

 - Strainer or steeper – fine mesh strainer is recommended

 - Measuring spoon

 - 1 tablespoon dried or fresh red clover buds leaves can be used as well

 - 1 teaspoon honey or to taste

 - ½ teaspoon cinnamon, lemon, or mint or all additives to taste optional